Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

   * A record copy is created of that controlled doc
 * Disposition
   * When the record copy is deleted, a behavior will now run and delete the associated controlled document version
-* superceded/obsolete
+* Superceded/obsolete
   * When a controlled doc becomes superceded or obsoleted, the record copy status will also be updated to show the change

 ### Configuring the solution

 #### Prerequisites

-* You will need AGS installed in alfresco
+* You will need AGS installed in Alfresco
 * You will need a working controlled docs solutions such that documents are moved to the effective state
 * You will need 2 separate object types - 1 for your controlled doc (for example hy:controlledDoc) and 1 type that your record should be copied to (for example hy:record)